 Brian Odeja moved to the Mequon-Thiensville area about four years ago.
 He is married with two kids: a son (15) and a daughter (5).
 Brian works in the marketing and advertising industry, serving small businesses in southeastern Wisconsin.
 In his free time, he enjoys doing projects around the house, watching sports, and spending time with family and friends.

 Born and raised in Mequon, Miriam Peltz received a bachelor's degree in business administration with a concentration in accounting from UW-Milwaukee.
 She then started as an accountant for a consulting firm.
 Shortly thereafter, a client, The Next Door Foundation, hired Miriam and her boss as employees.

 Miriam went on to receive an MBA from UWM.
-After completing her graduate degree, she tried out fund accounting at Artisan Partners, but found that the lack of human interaction was not a good match for her.
+After completing her graduate degree, she tried out fund accounting at a mutual fund company, but found that the lack of human interaction was not a good match for her.
 From there, she was hired at Neroli Salon and Spa, and later became the director of finance.
 In 2013, Miriam, her husband and their children moved to Mequon from the east side of Milwaukee for the great schools.
 She is now a full-time mom to her three kids.